-I often get asked what camera gear I use to take pictures.
+We often get asked what camera gear we use to take pictures.
 Obviously, a camera is no good without a photographer, but the opposite is also true!

-I’ve been shooting with Canon SLR’s since I was around 12 years old, with the venerable film AE-1.
+I’ve been shooting with Canon SLR’s since I was around 12 years old, when I started my photography journey with the film AE-1.
 It’s still in the attic actually.
 Maybe one day when I have a burst of nostalgia for shooting film, I’ll dust it off and bring it down.
-In the meantime, this is what I’m currently packing.
+In the meantime, this is what we’re currently packing.p

 My Travel Camera Equipment